dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 ### Getting started

-Select the &ldquo;Edit&rdquo; link on the right side of your project's header, and choose &ldquo;Form builder&rdquo; from the Progress menu.
+Select the &ldquo;Edit&rdquo; link on the right side of your project's header, and click &ldquo;The Form&rdquo; in the project wizard.

 ![Screendoor's form builder.](../images/formbuilder_1.png)